Dealing with Noise Nuisance in France

 In considering the case the authorities will have regard to the location of the property, where the rules governing the operation of business in a residential area are going to be applied more strictly than in an industrial zone.

-Therefore, if you buy a property and later find that a nearby business activity is causing a noise nuisance, you may well find you have no rights to complain.
+Therefore, if you buy a property and later find that a nearby business activity is causing a noise nuisance, you may well find you have no legal redress.

 However, the rule does pre-suppose that the business activity is taking place in conformity with the regulations relating to that activity and that it has not become worse since it commenced its operations.